Understanding the Link Between High Blood Pressure and Hot Flashes

 4. Sleep Disruption

-While hot flushes and high blood pressure may feel overwhelming, there are several steps women can take to manage both conditions effectively.
-Here are some expert-backed tips and strategies for managing hot flushes and blood pressure simultaneously.
+Despite the challenges, there are several steps women can take to manage and control hot flushes and high blood pressure during menopause simultaneously.

 1. Maintain a Healthy Diet